myst-lang/myst/README.md

 # Installation

-_NOTE: Due to Crystal's current limitations with compiling on Windows, Myst is only works on macOS and Linux systems._
+_NOTE: Due to Crystal's current limitations with compiling on Windows, Myst only works on macOS and Linux systems._

 ### macOS